Catherinesjkim/cicero-template-library/src/uc-davis-standard-licensing-contract/text/sample.md

 4. LICENSE ISSUE FEE/MAINTENANCE FEES

-4.1 Licensee will pay to The Regents a non-creditable, non-refundable license issue fee (“License Issue Fee”) of {{licenseIssueFee}} dollars (${{amount}}) due upon execution of this Agreement.
+4.1 Licensee will pay to The Regents a non-creditable, non-refundable license issue fee (“License Issue Fee”) of Twenty Thousand One Hundred Dollars and Fifty Cents dollars ($20,100.50) due upon execution of this Agreement.
 The License Issue Fee is non-refundable and not an advance against royalties or other payments due under this Agreement.

-4.2 Licensee will pay to The Regents a license maintenance fee of {{amountText}} dollars (${{amount}}) by the one-year anniversary of the Effective Date and by each anniversary of the Effective Date thereafter until the calendar year immediately following the calendar year in which the first Sale of Licensed Products or Licensed Services takes place.
+4.2 Licensee will pay to The Regents a license maintenance fee of Ten Thousand dollars ($10,000.00) by the one-year anniversary of the Effective Date and by each anniversary of the Effective Date thereafter until the calendar year immediately following the calendar year in which the first Sale of Licensed Products or Licensed Services takes place.

 5. ROYALTIES

-5.1 Licensee will pay to The Regents earned royalties (“Earned Royalties”) at the rate of {{percentText}} percent ({{percent}}%) of the Net Sales of all Licensed Products and Licensed Services.
+5.1 Licensee will pay to The Regents earned royalties (“Earned Royalties”) at the rate of thirty percent (30%) of the Net Sales of all Licensed Products and Licensed Services.

 5.2 Earned Royalties accruing to The Regents will be paid to The Regents, to be accompanied by the corresponding royalty report as required in Paragraph 7.4, quarterly within sixty (60) days after the end of each calendar quarter as follows: May 31 (for first quarter), August 31 (for second quarter), November 30 (for third quarter), and February 28 (for fourth quarter).

-5.3 Beginning in the calendar year immediately following the calendar year in which the first Sale of Licensed Products or Licensed Services takes place, and in each calendar year thereafter, Licensee will pay to The Regents a minimum annual royalty (“Minimum Annual Royalty”) of {{amountText}} dollars (${{amount}}) for the life of this Agreement.
+5.3 Beginning in the calendar year immediately following the calendar year in which the first Sale of Licensed Products or Licensed Services takes place, and in each calendar year thereafter, Licensee will pay to The Regents a minimum annual royalty (“Minimum Annual Royalty”) of fifty Thousand dollars ($50,000.00) for the life of this Agreement.
 The Minimum Annual Royalty will be paid to The Regents by February 28 of each year and will be credited against the Earned Royalties due and owing for the calendar year for which the Minimum Annual Royalty is made.

 5.4 All payments due The Regents will be payable in United States dollars.
 When Licensed Products and Licensed Services are Sold for monies other than United States dollars, Earned Royalties will first be determined in the foreign currency of the country in which the Sale was made and then converted into equivalent United States dollars.
 The exchange rate will be that rate quoted in the Wall Street Journal on the last business day of the reporting period.